SungwookLE/SungwookLE.github.io/research/2209091400/index.md

 toc : true
 ---

-# AI: Image captioning paper review
+# Paper Review: Image Captioning
 > Writer: SungwookLE
 > DATE: '22.9/9
 > Paper: [Review this >> Paper1](./img/Show%20and%20Tell%3A%20A%20Neural%20Image%20Caption%20Generator.pdf), [Additional paper >> Paper2](./img/Show%2C%20Attend%20and%20Tell%3A%20Neural%20Image%20Caption.pdf)
 > 겉핡기 논문 리뷰이오니, 참고바랍니다.

-- Udacity 과제 Image Captioning 중, 살펴본 논문입니다.
+Image Captioning 관련한 논문

 ## 1. Introduction
 - Being able to automatically describe the content of an image using properly formed English sentences is a very challenging task, but it could have great impact, for instance by helping visually impaired people better understand the content of images.